In a typical leveraged ESOP formation, who does a bank directly loan money to?

 Enhance your CEPA knowledge with our study guide.
 Utilize flashcards and detailed questions with hints and explanations, ensuring you're exam-ready!

-In a typical leveraged Employee Stock Ownership Plan (ESOP) formation, a bank directly loans money to the company.
-This loan is used to finance the purchase of the company’s stock, which is then allocated to the ESOP Trust on behalf of the employees.
+In a typical leveraged Employee Stock Ownership Plan (ESOP) formation, a bank loans money directly to the company.
+This loan is used by the company to purchase shares from the selling shareholders, which it subsequently allocates to the ESOP.

 Subscribe